-Peter Dalton enters his sixth season as the King College Men's and Women's Cross Country coach.
-Dalton led the first-ever King University team to an NCAA national championship appearance and also secured the University's first-ever NCAA Regional Championship.
-In addition, he has played a major role in rewriting the Tornado Track & Field and Cross Country record books while maintaining a high level of academic excellence among his student-athletes.
+Peter Dalton enters his seventh season as the King University men's and women's cross country coach.
+Dalton led the first-ever King University team to an NCAA national championship appearance and also secured the University's first-ever NCAA Regional championship.
+In addition, he has played a major role in rewriting the Tornado track & field and cross country record books while maintaining a high level of academic excellence among his student-athletes.

 The success of the King's cross country and track and field teams continued to reach new heights in 2012-13.
 The women's cross county, inddor and outdoor track and field teams all won Conference Carolinas championships while the men's indoor track and field team took home a title.
 Dalton led the men's cross country team to their first NCAA Division II National Championhship appearance where the Tornado placed 27th after finishing third at the NCAA Southeast Regional.
 Three men's cross country runners were named All-Region while Jordan Noe earned Conference Carolinas Runner of the Year honors.
 On the women's side, Kendra Sokol earned All-Region honors while five member were named all-conference.
 Dalton was named Conference Carolinas Coach of they Year after guiding the women to their first conference title.

 Dalton was again named Conference Carolinas in the spring, this time for men's track and field that saw the Tornado capture their first Conference Carolinas indoor championship.
 Seven members of the men's team earned all-conference and All-Region honors while the team won the Conference Carolinas Team Sportsmanship award.
 During the outdoor season, Jeremy Stamper was named Field Athlete of the Year on the men's side while Meagan Henry earned the same honor on the women's side.
 The women had five indoor individual conference champions and 20 all-conference performers with 12 earning All-Region accolades.
 The women also had 10 all-conference performers during the outdoor season.